 Village Creek State Park, AR

 Looking for fresh air and a serene setting?
-Then you’ll want to experience the natural wonders of Village Creek State Park, high on our list of Memphis side trips.
+Then, you’ll want to experience the natural wonders of Village Creek State Park.
 Just an hour west of Memphis in Arkansas, this 7,000-acre site features crystal clear streams and rolling hills.

 Whether you prefer aquatic or land-based action, it’s all here.
 Rent a boat and cast a fishing line into one of the park’s beautiful lakes.
 Want to stay on dry land?
 Hit the hiking trails that wind their way through the hardwood forest.
 Hike, bike, or saddle up for a gentle ride.